benjie-git/CardStock/README.md

 * All of the creature comforts you've come to expect from a proper application, like full Undo/Redo, and a Find/Replace system that works throughout all of your code and object properties.

 ### More Advanced
-* You can animate most properties of objects, to bring your creations to life.
+* You can animate changes to most properties of objects, to bring your creations to life.
 * Objects can have speed, and can be set up to automatically bounce off of other objects.
 * You can **import** other python modules into your code, and use them make web requests and display the results, control robots, or run machine learning code, all from within your CardStock stack.
 * Basic IDE features, like syntax highlighting, underlining syntax errors while editing, and autocomplete for objects, variables, functions, methods, properties.